UP210374/UP210374_CPP/Cuatri/U2/README.md

 ### Exercise 6.
 Quantity

-#### Section to condition that the user has already entered the total amount of products obtained

 To create a program that reads indefinitely quantities of products and their price, and at the end of the program it and at the end indicates the total of the invoice.
 To know that the purchase has been completed, a 0 must be entered in the quantity.
 Enter a 0 in the quantity.